virtualscienceforum/virtualscienceforum/organizerguide.md

 ### Final preparation: 1 week before the session

 In the virtual conference setting, moderators play a vital role.
 Find moderators for your event.
 The moderator's role is demanding, and we recommend finding more than one person to fill it.
 For example, you might want to have one person in charge of introducing the speakers and moderate the question, and a second one checking who want to asks questions and making sure everything is running smoothly.
+See our [Moderator Guide](https://virtualscienceforum.org/#/moderatorguide) for more detailed information.

 Set up an appointment with the speakers and the moderators to introduce them to the platform.